regisin/paregis.me/content/posts/fastapi-frontend-development/index.md

 ---
 title: "FastAPI for frontend development with hot reload"
-date: 2022-07-31T00:00:01-05:00
+date: 2022-07-25T00:00:01-05:00
-draft: true
+draft: false
 description: "How to have hot reload when using Jinja templates with FastAPI."
 categories:
 - Tutorial
 ---

 **TL;DR**: In this post, I will be implementing a hot reload mechanism do I can use FastAPI for both front and backend development.
+Example code [repo here](https://github.com/regisin/fastapi-hmr).

 ## Introduction